yugabyte/yugabyte-db/docs/content/latest/develop/best-practices-ysql.md

 1. How new data is coming in the app to prevent write/read hotspots
 2. Do we need global range querying ?
-3. Will we have big partitions ?
-4. Queries that our application need to answer in the hot path
+3. Queries that our application need to answer in the hot path

 Range primary keys: